-True story movie subjects—boxers, racehorses, serial killers, but not the first men on the moon—reflect the lack of Hollywood's hero worship for America's astronauts.
-But, Apollo 13, the movie, probably comes as close as the culture allows.
-It was ten years ago this summer that the movie blasted off at the box office—solidifying both director Ron Howard and actor Tom Hanks as top players in Tinseltown.
+This year’s true story movie subjects—boxers, racehorses, serial killers—reflect the lack of Hollywood’s hero worship and this is notably evident by the fact that there’s never been a movie about America’s astronauts who were the first men on the moon.
+The movie Apollo 13 is probably comes as close as today’s culture allows.
+It was ten years ago this summer that the astronaut-themed movie blasted off at the box office—solidifying both director Ron Howard and actor Tom Hanks as top players in Tinseltown.

 Crippled by an explosion of then-unknown cause, a series of catastrophic events occurred, which jeopardized the lives of the astronauts.
 As the 1995 movie suggests, the world watched and waited while the skilled men of America’s National Aeronautics and Space Administration (NASA) worked diligently to solve the multiple problems.
 At the time, Pope Paul said: “We share the universal trepidation for the fate of these heroes.”

 But American astronauts were not heroes to everyone, and heroism was not exactly what motivated Ron Howard to make a major motion picture based on the captain’s account.
 “The bittersweet quality of Jim Lovell’s experience definitely drew me in,” Howard explained during the summer Apollo 13 was released.
 “Here was a guy, arguably the best-equipped individual to walk on the moon, and the opportunity was pulled out from under him.
 It was devastating, and we can all relate to that kind of disappointment.”